1657: the unlucky Polish war of Prince Rákóczi György II

 Köprülü Mehmed Paşa

-The Polish army was harassing his marching troops with constant attacks.
-Czarniecki slaughtered 3,000 men of the Transylvanians at Magierów and Kulików.
-When they decided to rescue the army to the lands of the Cossacks, some 3-4,000 Transylvanians revolted and left the army.
-Finally, Rákóczy made a humiliating truce with the Polish on 22 July in which he promised to leave the country.
-In return, he resigned from his claim to the Polish throne and agreed to pay a huge ransom, and offered his military help to Poland.
-Hearing of this, the Cossacks left his army.
+The Polish army harassed his marching troops with constant attacks.
+Czarniecki slaughtered 3,000 Transylvanian men at Magierów and Kulików.
+When they decided to rescue the army to the Cossack lands, about 3-4,000 Transylvanians revolted and left the army.
+Finally, on July 22, Rákóczy made a humiliating truce with the Poles, promising to leave the country.
+In return, he renounced his claim to the Polish throne, agreed to pay a huge ransom, and offered his military assistance to Poland.
+Hearing this, the Cossacks left his army.

 The gold Forint of Rákóczi from 1651

-Yet, this truce has not stopped the Crimean Khan who had sworn that he would punish Rákóczi.
-When the Hungarians were moving from Mendzsibozs towards Transylvania, their army was surrounded by the enemy at the settlement of Terebovlja.
-Rákóczi was rescued in time, though, he was carried back home by his men.
-He left behind his General, Kemény János who had to surrender after three days of a hard fight (31 July).
-Going back on their words, the Crimean Tatars dragged the captives to the Crimean Peninsula and many soldiers could return only several years after, for immense ransom.
-Lots of them never made it home.
+However, the truce did not stop the Crimean Khan, who had sworn to punish Rákóczi.
+When the Hungarians were moving from Mendzsibozs to Transylvania, their army was surrounded by the enemy at the settlement of Terebovlja.
+Rákóczi was rescued in time and carried home by his men.
+He left behind his general, Kemény János, who had to surrender after three days of hard fighting (July 31st).
+The Crimean Tatars, true to their word, took the prisoners to the Crimean peninsula, and many of the soldiers could return only after several years, for a huge ransom.
+Many never made it home.
 Read more about the battles of Prince Rákóczi in 1658 here:

-Transylvania was defenselessly targeted by the punishing campaign of several Turkish and Tatar armies for a prolonged time and soon, Prince Rákóczi was also slain: but it is another story.
+For a long time, Transylvania was defencelessly targeted by the punitive campaign of several Turkish and Tatar armies, and soon Prince Rákóczi was also killed: but that is another story.
 Let us go into the details of some of the events we have just outlined.

 The siege of the Transylvanians’ camp

-We know that the Transylvanian army was captured but we did not tell how it happened.
-In fact, they didn’t give their freedom away so easily, according to the chronicler Evliya Celebi`s work.
-These parts of his work have never been translated into the Hungarian language.
-So now, we will rely on the story of a Turk eye-witness and chronicler Evliya Celebi (1611-1684/87) with the help of Ivanics Mária’s interpretation.
-We can read how Celebi saw the disaster of the Transylvanian army, abandoned by their prince, surrounded by Tatars on the Ukrainian field near Terebovlja.
+We know that the Transylvanian army was captured, but we do not know how it happened.
+They didn’t give away their freedom so easily, according to the chronicler Evliya Celebi’s work.
+These parts of his work have never been translated into Hungarian.
+Therefore, we will rely on the story of the Turkish eyewitness and chronicler Evliya Celebi (1611-1684/87) with the help of Ivanics Mária’s interpretation.
+We can read how Celebi saw the disaster of the Transylvanian army, abandoned by its prince, surrounded by Tatars on the Ukrainian field near Terebovlja.

 Statue of Evliya Celebi close to the Castle of Eger, Hungary